kasimfareeda/webprojects/README.md

-# webprojects
+# Webprojects
-Some web projects I created during my free time
+These are some web projects I created during my free time to practice my HTML and CSS skills